Rishabh-tesla-arc/Currency_Convertor/README.md

 ##### First - It will ask the user to select the type of currency he/she wants to exchange with rupees.
 ##### Second - Appropriate message will be display if the entered currency exists in the database or not.
-##### Third - If currency exists in your database.
+##### Third - If currency exists in our database.
 Rupees Amount will be asked to entered.
 And Result will be declared.